solquist/DataCleaningAssignment/README.md

     * Mean -- mean of the measurements
     * Std -- standard deviation of the measurements

 For example, the name "tBodyAcc-mean()-X" would become "Accelerometer.Body.X.Time.Mean".
-"Length"" made most sense to include along with "X", "Y", and "Z", as they essentially describe which geometric aspect of the vector the variable describes."Jerk" was included as an acceleration type (rather than an optional identifier) as it is combining information from the linear acceleration along with angular information to get a new measure.
+"Length" made most sense to include along with "X", "Y", and "Z", as they essentially describe which geometric aspect of the vector the variable describes."Jerk" was included as an acceleration type (rather than an optional identifier) as it is combining information from the linear acceleration along with angular information to get a new measure.
 It was verified that "Jerk" and "Body" always occur together to make sure no information was lost.
 To keep the "Jerk" logic as simple as possible, the script goes through the normal "Body" logic first and then just replaces "Body." with "Jerk." in this case.
-This keeps the nomenclature consistent by not adding an additional label for "Jerk" for those data labels.
+This keeps the nomenclature consistent by not adding an additional label for "Jerk".

 The following utility function was defined in the script to encapsulate the same step that needed to be done over and over.
 It essentially looks for columns that contain the string of interest and builds up the new strings by appending the appropriate piece of the nomenclature defined above on equivalent rows.